-Installing a fan will help keep air moving through the greenhouse and prevent many disease problems.
+Installing an oscillating fan will help keep air moving through the greenhouse and prevent many disease problems.

 Pests.
 Keeping your greenhouse and gardening tools clean is the first step in avoiding pest problems.
 Check plants before bringing them into the greenhouse carefully to be sure they are bug and disease-free.

 If cleanliness fails, immediately remove any plants with bugs or diseases.
-Spraying plant foliage with Safer Insect Killing Soap will kill or deter many insect pests.
-Also, bring “good” bugs in to eat the “bad” bugs.
+Spraying plant foliage with Safer® Insect Killing Soap will kill or deter many soft-bodied insect pests.
+Also, bring good bugs in — ladybugs, green lacewings, whitefly parasites and spider mite predators — to eat the bad bugs.